mondeendeguise/homework-tracker/README.md

 #### Ideas

 - sorting & priority sytem based on
-a. which assignments will most easily raise an okay grade
+  - which assignments will most easily raise an okay grade
-b. which assignments will most effectively raise the lowest grade (independent of how high the grade will be raised)
+  - which assignments will most effectively raise the lowest grade (independent of how high the grade will be raised)
 - grade criteria field (grade letter to percentage ratio)
 - user-defined priority
+- integrate todoist API so I can easily move all my lists over

 #### To-Do